How to Find a Qualified Workers’ Comp Massage Therapist

-At Body Well, we’ve processed thousands of workers’ compensation claims over two decades, including through third-party administrators, state programs, and the federal OWCP system.
-This guide explains what qualifications actually protect your access to ongoing care.
+At Body Well, we have processed workers’ compensation claims for over 20 years, including through state programs and the federal OWCP system.
+This guide covers what to look for so your treatment stays consistent throughout your recovery.

 Why Your Provider’s Qualifications Matter Beyond Massage Skills

-Workers’ compensation insurance operates differently from typical health insurance.
-Payment timelines stretch months rather than weeks.
+Workers’ compensation insurance operates differently from standard health insurance.
+Payment timelines can stretch months rather than weeks.
 Authorization requirements vary by carrier and state.
-Providers must submit claims through specific channels using exact billing codes and documentation standards.
+Claims must be submitted through specific channels using correct documentation.

 A therapist who excels at treating soft tissue injuries may still terminate your care if they can’t navigate the claims process or can’t afford to continue services while waiting for reimbursement.
-This happens more often than patients realize, particularly with independent practitioners and smaller practices.
+This happens more often than most patients realize, particularly with independent practitioners.

 Verify Active Licensing First

 State licensure is the most important credential.
-A licensed massage therapist has completed required education hours, passed the licensing examination, and maintains continuing education to keep the license current.
+A licensed massage therapist has completed required education hours, passed the licensing examination, and keeps continuing education current to maintain the license.

 How to Check a Massage Therapist’s License